francogassibe/-Modeling-and-vector-control-of-a-three-phase-synchronous-machine/README.md

 The project is separated in 2 parts

 Part A: Modeling and symulation of the motor in open loop(without feedback) using rotoric coordinate system (Parks transformation), pole-zero analisis, transfer function analisis, feedback linearization.
-Part B: Observability, Controlability, design of a Torque modulator and cascade controller (also modeling), robustnes, rlocus and pole-zero analysis, creating a desired command that can be reproduced without putting the machine in risk of braking it.
+Part B: Observability, Controlability, design of a Torque modulator and cascade controller, robustnes, rlocus and pole-zero analysis, observer, creating a desired command that can be reproduced without putting the machine in risk of braking it.

 Part A: